Here my journey began

 Today I am a full-time artist, and I am a very happy woman because art makes everybody happier.
 I sincerely wish that my paintings bring joy and happiness to everyone!”

 Among landscape paintings, Olga loves the sea.
-She creates bright and inspiring scenes, mixing colours directly on the canvas, which is called a la prima like the Impressionists did.
+She creates bright and inspiring scenes, mixing colors directly on the canvas, which is called a la prima like the Impressionists did.
 However, Olga Begisheva K. also succeeds in multi-layered painting, as you can see when you see her reproductions from paintings by Ivan Aivazovsky.

 Art courses made: